 The North Glacier Route on Mount Aberdeen climbs an impressive tongue of ice to the saddle between Mounts Haddo and Aberdeen.
-Combining its 10,338-foot (3,151 meter) elevation with a classic hiking and mountaineering route, climbing Aberdeen is an excellent adventure.
+Combining its 10,338-foot (3,151 meters) elevation with a classic hiking and mountaineering route, climbing Aberdeen is an excellent adventure.
 This peak was first climbed by what is now considered the normal route in 1908.
 Depending on conditions, the descent will either retrace our steps or descend into Paradise Valley.
-The summit mountaineering route is rated Alpine II and does involve a couple pitches of low angle ice climbing.
+The summit mountaineering route is rated Alpine II and does involve a couple of pitches of low angle ice climbing.
 There is one technical rock step required to reach the summit.
 We want an early start on this route as the first few pitches are subject to rock and ice fall when the heat of the day hits.
 The approach is largely on a maintained trail in the stunning Surprise Valley.
 If time and energy permits we can also tag the top of Mt Haddo.

 Please contact our office to arrange a climb of Mt Aberdeen as we do not have scheduled summit mountaineering trips.

 Your guide will meet you at 4:00 am at the Yamnuska office in Canmore unless you make other arrangements to meet in Lake Louise (in which case a transportation charge for the guide will apply)

 You begin the day following the Saddleback Trail between Fairview and Saddle Peaks before taking the Fairview scramble trail for a short distance.
 Traversing the lower slopes of Fairview you descend into the Aberdeen Glacier drainage before starting up the steep moraine to your starting point on the glacier.

 Climb a steep section of ice to the crevassed glacier above until you reach the col between Mounts Haddo and Aberdeen.
 A snow slope leads you to the summit of Aberdeen and spectacular views of Mounts Temple, Victoria, Lefroy and Deltaform, to name but a few.

 Please call the office to organize this trip.